 How to Translate the Onscreen Text into These Languages

-Professional translation services are the best option when you decide to translate an ATM’s onscreen text.
-They not only offer translators fluent in virtually any language you can think of, but also translators who are truly experts in their fields, in this case finance, and know all of the applicable terminology.
+Professional translation services like Accredited Language are the best option when you decide to translate an ATM’s onscreen text.
+We not only offer translators fluent in virtually any language you can think of, but also translators who are truly experts in their fields, in this case finance, and know all of the applicable terminology.

 With a professional language services company as your one-stop answer to generating ATM onscreen text in all your desired languages, you can rest assured that you will be provided with consistent and accurate multilingual content.

-How Else Can ATMs Be Made More Accessible?
+How Else Can ATMs Been Made More Accessible?

 Most ATMs allow users to listen to text spoken aloud as an alternative to reading it onscreen, often in order to serve customers with visual impairments.
 For this reason, financial institutions should also consider offering such audio options in multiple languages.

-In these cases, using voice overs provided by a professional language services company would, again, be the way to go.
-With a full-service agency handling each step of the process, everything from the translation of the script to the actual recording of audio files with skilled, native-speaking voice over actors and post-production procedures would be taken care of for you.
+In these cases, using voice overs provided by a professional language services company such as Accredited Language would, again, be the way to go.
+At Accredited, we offer full-service support, providing everything from the translation of the script to the actual recording of audio files with skilled, native-speaking voice actors as well as post-production procedures.

-Whether you’re a big international bank with locations across the globe or a small local bank located in an area that attracts a lot of tourists or that contains a multilingual population, you can benefit greatly from using professional language services to make your ATMs accessible to users in a variety of languages.
+Whether you’re a big international bank with locations across the globe or a local community bank located in an area that attracts a lot of tourists or that contains a multilingual population, you can benefit greatly by making your ATMs accessible to users in a variety of languages.

 Instead of forcing your customers to struggle with the meaning of onscreen text in languages they are not familiar with, you can establish your ATMs as reliable sources of multilingual financial services.
 By doing so, customers are more likely to turn to your ATM machines no matter where they are, or what language they speak.

-Keep your customers top of mind — contact Accredited Language to learn about our professional translation services.
+Keep your customers top of mind — contact Accredited Language to learn more about our professional translation and audio services.